rainbowsend/TIE-GCM-PDAF/README.md

 ### FILTER%FILTERTYPE

   Specifies the filter algorithm used by PDAF.
-Currently only the following two filters are implemented
+Currently, only the following two filters are implemented.

   6: global ESTKF

-  7: loclaized ESTKF
+  7: localized ESTKF

   **Type**: integer